sinamics/ztnet/CONTRIBUTING.md

-# Contributing to the next_ztnet Repository
+# Contributing to the ztnet Repository

-Thank you for considering contributing to the next_ztnet repository!
+Thank you for considering contributing to the ztnet repository!
 This document outlines the guidelines and procedures for contributing code, reporting issues, and submitting pull requests.

 ## Code of Conduct